BennetWilson/code-quiz/README.md

 I have all the functions used laid out in order and their descriptions commented above them.

-The quiz is still not fully functional.
-I did the best that I could but I just can't figure out what my issue is.
+The quiz is fully functional thanks to help from my tutor.

 ### Links
 [a link](https://bennetwilson.github.io/04-homework/)